-The detailed criteria for accreditation at all levels are available on the ACC web site or in hard copy from the ACC office.
+The detailed criteria for accreditation at all levels are available here.
 At all levels there is a specified amount of training and supervised practice required, a case study, references and the need to produce specific logs as evidence.
-See the accreditation menu item in the public area of the web site.

-The current set of application forms for accreditation will be accessed thorugh the member only part of the website or can be requested via the ACC office.
+The current set of application forms for accreditation can be found here.
 It is important to read them and the additional documentation carefully before filling them out.

 No…& Yes!.
 There is no time limit for the training and supervised practice hours; however the case study must be from the last year of practice and references must be current.

-ACC accepts elements of accreditation from BACP, COSCA and UKCP.
+ACC accepts elements of accreditation from registered members of BACP, COSCA and UKCP.
+We also accept registered counsellors who are also accredited with BACIP.
+(BACIP does not hold an Accredited Register approved by the Professional Standards Authority, therefore you must also be registered with ACC, BACP, UKCP, or COSCA).
 This is called our “Joint Accreditation” route.
 There are three basic requirements for entry via this method: a copy of the accreditation certificate already held, a church leader’s reference if the training is not ACC recognised, a 2000 to 3000 words essay entitled ‘How my faith informs my practice’.
 We are continuing to assess other organisations’ accreditation systems.
 Please let us know if there are any that you would like us to assess.